 Meet Robert Russell

-In only nine short years, the second-generation wealth advisor has amassed an broad base of local, national and international clients.
+In only 10 short years, the second-generation wealth advisor has amassed an broad base of local, national and international clients.
 He often contributes to CNBC, Fox Business, The Wall Street Journal, US News and World Report.

 The logical questions are: how does Russell stand out in a sea of advisors and why is he so popular with the press?
 He believes his approach to fiscal health, depth of industry knowledge and genuine desire to secure his clients’ long term goals are what sets him apart from the pack.